 Your bobbin will be tight on the line.

 When to Strike Using a Bite Alarm

-You need to try and resist strike into liners and odd bleeps unless you are sure there is a fish on the line.
+You need to try and resist striking into liners and odd bleeps unless you are sure there is a fish on the line.

 When you hear the alarm beep, watch not only the bobbin but also the rod’s tip and where the line enters the water.

-A single beep could mean a smart carp has been hooked, but knows not to panic and is trying to figure out how to get rid of the hook.
+A single beep could mean a smart carp have been hooked but knows not to panic and is trying to figure out how to get rid of the hook.

 If you see the line moving in a peculiar way where it is entering the water, or the bobbin is moving up and down (even if it is slow), then you should strike the line.

 You should also strike if the alarm is going nuts and your reel is peeling off the line at a rate of knots, obviously!

 The rod tips up method stem from beach fishing but are not required for the majority of carp fishing.

 You will mostly see rod tips up in European rivers when the anglers have cast out a long way and want to keep the line out of the water as much as possible to avoid weeds.